-As early as the completion of your first semester, freshman students with 30 or fewer credit hours are placed on academic notice if they carry a cumulative GPA of 1.7 but less than 2.0.
+As early as the completion of your first semester, students with 29 or fewer credit hours are placed on academic notice if they carry a cumulative GPA of 1.7 but less than 2.0.

 MSC requires students to maintain a minimum cumulative grade point average (GPA) to remain in school.
 Students will be placed on academic probation if they fail to meet the following requirements.